Notes on Wormhole Cancellation and Factorization: Wormhole cancellation in JT gravity with extra vacua

+On the complex plane, the above definitions correspond to a different order of points on the first figure shown in Fig. \ref{SSS}.
+The story is invariant under the permutation of different vacua.

-In this section, we have shown that by adding degenerate vacua, the bulk partition function is indeed factorized because of the cancellation of the bulk connecting geometries.
+As a brief summary of the section, we have shown that by adding degenerate vacua, the bulk partition function is indeed factorized because of the cancellation of the bulk connecting geometries.
 We assumed $k$ degenerate vacua in the theory, and bulk geometries connecting the boundaries in different vacua give out extra factors $F(S)$.
 The expression of factors is solved from the constraints \eqref{cons1} and \eqref{cons2}.
-The factors are exactly the same as the phases related to the wormhole saddles shown in the previous section \eqref{SYKfactor}.
-It is easy to see that, similar to the SYK model, the bulk geometries connecting different boundaries cancel each other, and we end up with factorized partition function.
+It is easy to see that the bulk geometries connecting different boundaries cancel each other, and we end up with a factorized partition function.

-It is worth noticing that, unlike the schemes that completely remove the bulk topological modes, the topological modes of the 2-dimensional JT gravity with a single boundary are preserved, as shown in \eqref{Zfa}.
-As for the multiple boundary case, the cancellation doesn't mean the topological modes are all killed.
-Actually, the bulk topology can be easily recovered as a specific combination of boundary vacua is chosen.
-We will see this point in the next section.